-Manuka honey is dark with a slightly bitter taste.
+Manuka Honey is dark with a slightly bitter taste.
 Because it is raw honey it may crystallize over time.
 This does not affect the quality of the honey.
 Warming the honey will return it to a liquid state.
-Manuka honey has high concentrations of methylgyoxal or MGO.
+Manuka honey has high concentrations of methylglyoxal or MGO.
 This is what gives the honey its strong healing properties.

 How MGO Works

-Lab tests of Manuka honey verify the level of MGO it contains.
+Lab tests of Manuka Honey verify the level of MGO it contains.
 Based on the results of these tests the honey receives an MGO score ranging from MGO 50+ to MGO 1356+.
-The higher the rating the more methylgyoxal the honey contains.
+The higher the rating the more methylglyoxal the honey contains.

 Benefits of Manuka Honey

-- For improved oral hygiene, Manuka honey reduces bacteria in the mouth and gums.
+- Manuka Honey reduces bacteria in the mouth and gums for improved oral hygiene.
 Unlike refined sugar, honey does not promote tooth decay.

-Manuka honey has been especially effective at treating burns.
-Hospitals use it in place of Silver Sulfadiazene to aid wound healing and tissue regeneration.
-A study in 2011 showed Manuka honey to be more effective in treating burn victims than Silver Sulfadiazene cream.
-The results confirmed Manuka honey dressings made the wounds sterile in less time, enhanced healing, and reduced scarring when compared to Silver Sulfadiazene.
+Manuka Honey has been especially effective at treating burns.
+Hospitals use it in place of Silver Sulfadiazine to aid wound healing and tissue regeneration.
+A study in 2011 showed Manuka Honey to be more effective in treating burn victims than Silver Sulfadiazine cream.
+The results confirmed Manuka Honey dressings made the wounds sterile in less time, enhanced healing, and reduced scarring when compared to Silver Sulfadiazine.

 Try Manuka Honey

-It is clear that Manuka honey has many health benefits.
-Whether you are an athlete looking to enhance your performance, a model looking to tone and polish your skin, or a mother looking to dress a child’s wound – you can find help and healing with Manuka honey.
-World of Honey offers genuine Raw Manuka honey imported from D’Urville Island, New Zealand.
-Harvested by Master Beekeeper Jeff Lukey and lab-certified as MGO 152+.
-This honey is limited, so get some today!
+It is clear that Manuka Honey has many health benefits.
+Whether you are an athlete looking to enhance your performance, a model looking to tone and polish your skin, or a mother looking to dress a child’s wound – you can find help and healing with Manuka Honey.